-Bodhisattvas below the first bhūmi find it extremely difficult to directly observe how manas and consciousness coordinate and cooperate closely with each other during the operation of all dharmas.
-They struggle to distinguish, in the functioning of various dharmas, which are the functions of consciousness and which are the functions of manas.
-They find it hard to discern whether the function of discerning dharmas belongs to manas or consciousness, whether the function of deliberation and decision-making regarding dharmas belongs to manas or consciousness, and they struggle to distinguish the functions of each mental factor (caitta) as belonging to manas or consciousness.
-They are even less able to distinguish which mental factors belong to manas, cannot differentiate the variations in mental factors among different sentient beings, or the differences in mental factors among practitioners at different stages.
-If Bodhisattvas below the first bhūmi have minor afflictions and little obscuration, and possess relatively profound and vast wisdom, they may rely on the teachings of virtuous friends to distinguish part of the nature of manas and consciousness.
-Those with heavy afflictions and deep ignorance cannot distinguish them.
+Bodhisattvas below the First Ground find it extremely difficult to directly observe how manas and consciousness coordinate and cooperate closely with each other during the operation of all dharmas.
+They struggle to distinguish, in the functioning of various dharmas, which aspects are the functional role of consciousness and which are the functional role of manas.
+It is hard for them to differentiate whether the function of cognizing dharmas belongs to manas or consciousness, or whether the function of deliberation and decision-making regarding dharmas belongs to manas or consciousness.
+They find it difficult to distinguish the respective roles of the various mental factors (心所法) as belonging to manas or consciousness, let alone discern which mental factors specifically pertain to manas.
+They cannot differentiate the distinctions in the mental factors possessed by each sentient being, nor the differences in the mental factors of practitioners at different stages of cultivation.
+If a Bodhisattva below the First Ground has minor afflictions, small obstructions, and relatively profound and broad wisdom, they may, relying on the teachings of a virtuous spiritual friend, distinguish part of the intrinsic nature of manas and consciousness.
+Those with heavy afflictions and deep ignorance, however, will be unable to make such distinctions.

 1